marianathyelle/mariadev-portfolio/README.md

 # Maria-Dev Portfolio

-Just a simple website to tell a little bit more about myself and some of my skills.
+Just a simple site to tell a little bit more about myself and some of my skills.

 ## Authors